Gateway connection

 Set up the gateway to add the header X-Yandex-ExternalGate-Spam: YES to unwanted emails when they are forwarded to Yandex Mail.

-You can add the address of your gateway or some other server to the whitelist.
+You can whitelist the address of your gateway or another server.
 After this, the mail coming from this source won't be checked by Spamoborona.
 This can be useful in the following cases:

 • You use a third-party service for spam protection and fully trust it.